Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 He did not reverse the tariffs.

 You just said the tariffs are being implemented right now.
-He put a 90 day pause.
+He put a 90-day

-they began to be implemented within the city.
-So you agree with my fundamental axiom.
+they began to be implemented with August 19th.
+So you agree with my fundamental axioms.

 All of those things are contradictory.
 Yeah.

 Exactly.
-So this is so amazing because you make such a great point, Adam.
+So this is also amazing because you make such a great point, Adam.

 If you get the better trade deals, usually you don't get the revenue, you don't get the manufacturing.
 If you get the manufacturing, usually you don't get the trade deal.